fosojs/foso/README.md

 ## Why is it convention over configuration?

-Lets see why foso is convention over configuration on the example of the [Fosify JS][fosify-js] plugin.
+Lets see why foso is convention over configuration on the example of the [fosify-js][] plugin.

 When using vanilla Browserify, each JavaScript file that has to be bundled needs to be specified.
 Fosify will bundle 2 types of JavaScript files:

-1. Files that are named **bundle.js** and are not in the root source directory.
-This files will be bundled, moved one folder up in the destination directory and renamed to the containing folder.
-For example, **/src/foo/bundle.js** would be bundled to **/dest/foo.js**.
+1. Files that are named `bundle.js` and are not in the source root directory.
+These files will be bundled, moved one folder up in the destination directory and renamed to the containing folder.
+For example, `/src/foo/bundle.js` would be bundled to `/dest/foo.js`.
-2. Files named **[something].bundle.js**.
-This files will be moved to the same directory as in the source folder and will be renamed, so that the bundle suffix is gone.
-For example, **/src/foo/bar.bundle.js** would be bundled to **/dest/foo/bar.js**.
+2. Files named `[something].bundle.js`.
+These files will be moved to the same directory as in the source folder and will be renamed, so that the bundle suffix is gone.
+For example, `/src/foo/bar.bundle.js` would be bundled to `/dest/foo/bar.js`.

-The same conventions work for the less and sass/scss files.
+The same conventions are applied in the other fosify plugins.

 ## Usage example in the code